Pylipala/TagCloud/README.md

 Why would you use this App?

-View common tags and the artifacts they link to.
+View tags by frequency and the artifacts they link to.

 ![Alt text](https://raw.github.com/RallyCommunity/TagCloud/master/Screenshot.png)